The Inter-Cultural Manager, Part 3 of 4

 Creating an environment where people feel encouraged to pursue growth and development is not always straightforward, especially on a team with a high level of cultural diversity...

-We love to use both ‘Psychometric’ as well as ‘Culturometric’ tools to turn on the two main spotlights that explain human behavior.
-We love using tools like the Everything DiSC® Management assessment!
-It gives you valuable perspectives from the standpoint of behavioral styles into four management disciplines:
+We use both ‘Psychometric’ and ‘Culturometric’ tools to turn on the two main spotlights that explain human behavior.
+To do this we utilize tools like the Everything DiSC® Management assessment, which offers valuable perspectives from the standpoint of behavioral styles into four management disciplines:

 Developing your people